Index Family Tree Descendants Home Page

 Peter Born in 1939Birth Certificate The Story of My Y

-Peter was the second child of John Alfred and Jane Drueke Biggins, who lived at 916 Normal View (now 916 Lee Barton Ct.).
+Kalamazoo, 1939-1941.
+Peter Alfred Biggins was born breech November 8, 1939, at Borgess Hospital in Kalamazoo, Michigan.
+In 1939, there were 48 states in the Union.
+Franklin Delano Roosevelt was President of the United States.
+Peter was the second child of John Alfred and Jane Drueke Biggins, who lived at 916 Normal View (now 916 Lee Barton Court).
 Peter was born 364 days after his sister, Emily Jane.
 Peter was baptized November 19 at St. Augustine Church by Father Raphael Dunigan.
 His godparents were Jack Covington and his aunt Marian Drueke.
-In 1951, a new church was built and, in 1971, Kalamazoo became a diocese and the church became St. Augustine Cathedral.
+The church was built in 1869 on West Kalamazoo Avenue.
+In 1951, a new church was built on West Michigan Avenue.
+In 1971, Kalamazoo became a diocese and the church became St. Augustine Cathedral.
 Peter's father was a corrugated box salesman for Container Corporation of America.
 He had a company car: a 1938 Chevrolet Master Business Coupe.
 The list price new was $648.
 Specs: 85 horsepower, 6 cylinders straight, 80 mph top speed, 17 mpg fuel economy.

 Kirkwood, 1942-1944.
 Not too long after that, the family moved to a newly-built house at 400 Fairwood Lane in Kirkwood, another suburb of St. Louis.
 Peter's sister Sarah Jane was born on February 6, 1943, while they were living there.